 About the Inter-Nunnery Debate

 Historically, the Jang Gonchoe was held annually in Tibet by the great monastic institutions of Sera, Ganden, Drepung, Ratoe, and Dakpo Shedrup Ling.
 The event was so named for Jang, the region in Tibet west of Lhasa where the month-long inter-monastery debate originated, and Gonchoe, which is Tibetan for winter debate.

 Until the 1990s, Tibetan Buddhist nuns were excluded from this form and level of education and the Tibetan Nuns Project has worked hard to open up this opportunity for the nuns and make debate a core part of their education.

 Establishing a comparable debate session for nuns has been an integral part of the nuns reaching the level of excellence in their studies that they have.
 The practice of debate combines logical thinking with a deeper understanding of Buddhist philosophy and is an essential part of monastic education in the Tibetan tradition.

 The number of nuns wanting to participate in the Jang Gonchoe is increasing steadily.
 At the Jang Gonchoe at Dolma Ling Nunnery & Institute in 2017, 376 nuns from 8 nunneries in India and Nepal took part in the event.

-An average of 7 nunneries take part each year.
+An average of 7 nunneries takes part each year.
 All nunneries are welcome to join when they can.
-The main obstacle to wider participation is funding – for travel, food and accommodation for nuns to attend.
-To support this year’s debate event, you can make a donation here.
+The main obstacle to wider participation is funding – for travel, food, and accommodation for nuns to attend.

 Since 2011, a nuns’ committee formed with two representatives from each participating nunnery has taken responsibility for making all the plans and arrangements for the session.
 The venue of the Jang Gonchoe site is rotated among the participating nunneries.
 It costs more when the debate session is held in Nepal or in South India because most of the nunneries are situated in North India.